 Servant Leadership theory, at its core, focuses on serving first in leadership.
 It draws a sharp contrast between leader-first and servant-first mentalities.
-I was really attracted to the idea that while those served grow and succeed, so does the servant leader.
+I was attracted to the idea that while those served to grow and succeed, so does the servant leader.
 When placing others first, you aren’t neglecting yourself.
-When people grow, organizations grow and leaders grow.
+When people grow, organizations grow, and leaders grow.

 6. LINCOLN ON LEADERSHIP – DONALD T. PHILLIPS

 I’ve always been a Lincoln fan!
 I love that he overcame so many challenges in his personal and professional life.
 I love that he was a great thinker and orator.
 I love the permanent impact of his leadership on history.

 This book is loaded with good nuggets of truth in leadership: